eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture-and-technical-specifications.md

 ## 1.3 Definitions, Acronyms and Abbreviations

-For the purposes of the present document, the terms and definitions given in EU Digital Identity Architecture and Reference Framework Specification and the following apply.
-A term defined in the present document takes precedence over the definition of the same term, if any, in EU Digital Identity Architecture and Reference Framework Specification.
+For the purposes of the present document, the terms and definitions given in EU Digital Identity Architecture and Reference Framework  and the following apply.
+A term defined in the present document takes precedence over the definition of the same term, if any, in EU Digital Identity Architecture and Reference Framework.

 ### 1.3.1 Definitions

 For the purposes of the present document, the following terms and definitions apply:
-- **3rd Party Data Sources**: A trusted private data source is a non-governmental, commercially operated entity that maintains accurate and verifiable user information, which can be leveraged for age verification purposes (e.g. bank, mobile network operators, utility provider).
-- **Attestation Provider**: Natural or legal person that provides the Proof of Age attestation to the user of the age verification application.
+- **Attestation Provider**: Natural or legal person that provides the Proof of Age attestation to the User of the age verification application.
 - **Authentic Source**: A legally recognized and authoritative source from which the Attestation Provider extracts the necessary attributes to generate the Proof of Age attestation.
 Examples include government population registers, passport databases or other official registries.
-- **Age Verification App**: A unique configuration of an wallet Age Verification Solution provider by an Age Verification App Provider to a User seeking to access age-restricted content or services.
-The user requests, receives, and manages their Proof of Age attestation with this app and presents the attestation using this app when required to Relying Parties.
+- **Age Verification App**: A unique configuration of an Age Verification Solution by an Age Verification App Provider to a User seeking to access age-restricted content or services.
+A User requests, receives, and manages their Proof of Age attestation with this app and presents the Proof of Age attestation using this app when required to Relying Parties.
-- **Age Verification App Instance**: The  Age Verification App installed and configured on a user’s device.
+- **Age Verification App Instance**: The  Age Verification App installed and configured on a User’s device.
-- **Age Verification App Provider**: Providers of age verification apps are Member States or organisations making the age verification app available for end users.
+- **Age Verification App Provider**: Providers of age verification apps are Member States or organisations making the age verification app available for Users.
 - **Age Verification Solution**: A combination of software, hardware, services, settings, and configurations
 - **Implementer**: Αn individual who is responsible for translating software designs, specifications, or concepts into functional, operational systems.
-Presumably this is a contractor of the Age Verification App Provider, Proof of Age Attestation Provider or Proof of age verifier.
+Presumably this is a contractor of the Age Verification App Provider, Proof of Age Attestation Provider or Relying Party.
+- **Proof of Age attestation**: An attestation which includes information about the age of the User using the data model defined in this document.
-- **Proof of age verifier, Relying Party**: Natural or legal person that rely on the age verification application to verify the user condition of being over certain age.
+- **Relying Party**: Natural or legal person that relies on the age verification application to verify the User condition of being over certain age.
+- **Third Party Data Sources**: A trusted private data source is a non-governmental, commercially operated entity that maintains accurate and verifiable User information, which can be leveraged for age verification purposes (e.g. bank, mobile network operators, utility provider).
-- **Trust Provider**: Operator of an entity or mechanism responsible for maintaining a trusted list (whitelist) of all legally authorized attestation issuers.
-This ensures that verifiers and users can validate the legitimacy and authorization of entities participating in the ecosystem.
+- **Trust Provider**: Operator of an entity or mechanism responsible for maintaining a trusted list (whitelist) of all legally authorized Attestation Providers.
+This ensures that Relying Parties and Users can validate the legitimacy and authorization of entities participating in the ecosystem.
+- **User**: A User who is in control of an Age Verification App instance.

 ### 1.3.2 Acronyms and Abbreviations